Agriculture

 You can find out more about how to become a landscape architect from the Landscape Institute.

-With experience you could:become a landscape architect supervisor or manager; become a partner in a private practice; set up your own landscape practice; do a teaching qualification and become a higher education lecturer landscape architecture at a university
+With experience you could:become a senior landscape architect or manager; become a partner in a private practice; set up your own landscape practice; do a teaching qualification and become a higher education lecturer in landscape architecture at a university

 Skills required and how your skills match up